rebelot/heirline.nvim/cookbook.md

 ### LSP

 Nice work!
-You ~~scrolled down~~made it to the main courses!
+You made it ~~jumped right~~ to the main courses!
 The finest rice is here.

 ```lua